jh3nd3rs0n/argmatey/README.md

 -   Interpretation of options and arguments based on the ordering provided
 -   Adaptability of the program based on the option or argument encountered

-**Complete customization of the auto-generated program usage and help.** Every level of the program usage and help can be customized.
-A provided customized `OptionUsageProvider` can be used to provide the usage of one, a few, or all options of a particular type in a different format.
-A provided customized `OptionGroupHelpTextProvider` can be used to provide the help text of one, a few, or all option groups in a different format.
+**Complete customization of the provided program usage and help.** Every level of the provided program usage and help can be customized.
+A customized `OptionUsageProvider` can be used to provide the usage of one, a few, or all options of a particular type in a different format.
+A customized `OptionGroupHelpTextProvider` can be used to provide the help text of one, a few, or all option groups in a different format.
 Methods `CLI.displayProgramUsage()` and `CLI.displayProgramHelp()` can be overridden to display the entire program usage and help in a completely different format.
 The following is the earlier example using a customized `OptionGroupHelpTextProvider`:

 ```java